Adalab/project-promo-o-module-2-team-9/README.md

 The last step is creating a card.
 Once all the mandatory fields are filled, a message will pop upon clicking the "Create card" button, which will deactivate and show a link to the created card and an option to share it on Twitter.

-> User Experience.
-Animation was added with CSS in order to achieve a better understanding and interaction with the program.
+> User Experience: animation was added with CSS in order to achieve a better understanding and interaction with the program.

 # Achievements